cocos/cocos-effect/README.md

 ### 0.0.1

-Initial release of Cocos Effect - a simple syntax highlighter.
+Initial release of the Cocos Effect extension - a simple syntax highlighter.